 NWAB’s five main departments, Administration, Planning, Public Service, Public Safety and Economic Development, provide most government services.
 Specialized support services are provided to each department through the Office of the Mayor, the Clerk’s Office, Human Resource, Grants and Finance.
 Additionally, through a nonprofit corporation, the Borough subsidizes the Sulianich Art Gallery, which promotes traditional Native arts and crafts as a reliable source of income for our residents.

 A Bright Future

-To prepare our local work force for coming development, we are in the final phases of building the Star of the Northwest Magnet School (STAR).
-STAR will be a residential comprehensive secondary and post-secondary school for students region-wide in grades 11 t o 14.
+To prepare our local work force for coming development, the Star of the Northwest Magnet School (STAR) was constructed to be a residential comprehensive secondary and post-secondary school for students region-wide in grades 11 t o 14.
 Students in the school will graduate from high school and complete up to two years of additional academic and/or vocational technical education leading to an associate of arts degree, and or vocational/technical certifications.
 The STAR educational curriculum was developed as a collaborative partnership between the Northwest Arctic Borough School District, Alaska Technical Center, Chukchi College, and our industry partners.
 The school will focus on preparing students for professional careers in our region with four career pathways to choose from; education, healthcare, resource development, and culinary arts.
 We plan to graduate students who are prepared for the work force by having the required skill levels needed, as well as, understanding the daily demands of a work environment.
 Our goal is to graduate our next generation of dedicated, driven community leaders and our own workforce.